EXPLAINER-Why did the Baltimore bridge collapse and what is the death toll? | Science-Environment

 EXPLAINER-Why did the Baltimore bridge collapse and what is the death toll?

-The biggest operational crane on the U.S. Eastern Seaboard will begin clearing the wreckage of Baltimore's Francis Scott Key Bridge days after a cargo ship crashed into it, sending the span crashing into the harbor and killing six construction workers.

-The biggest operational crane on the U.S. Eastern Seaboard will begin clearing the wreckage of Baltimore's Francis Scott Key Bridge days after a cargo ship crashed into it, sending the span crashing into the harbor and killing six construction workers.
-Replacing the bridge will likely take years, but the port could reopen within weeks if debris is rapidly removed, according to a Moody's report.
+Work is underway to begin clearing the wreckage of Baltimore's Francis Scott Key Bridge a week after a cargo ship crashed into it, sending the span crashing into the harbor and killing six construction workers.
+Replacing the bridge will likely take years, but authorities are working on opening a temporary alternate channel that will be 11 feet (3.4 meters) deep to allow some vessels through.
+President Joe Biden will visit Baltimore on Friday.

-WHAT IS THE DEATH TOLL SO FAR?
-The six victims of the bridge collapse were all immigrants from Mexico and Central America who were fixing potholes on the bridge.
-Divers recovered the bodies of two men on Wednesday.
+WHAT IS THE DEATH TOLL?
+The six victims of the bridge collapse were all immigrants from Mexico and Central America who were fixing potholes on the bridge on March 26.
+Divers recovered the bodies of two men the following day.
 They were identified as Alejandro Hernandez Fuentes, 35, of Baltimore, originally from Mexico, and Dorlian Castillo, 26, of nearby Dundalk, originally from Guatemala.

-Authorities are still trying to recover the bodies of the other four men in the 50-foot-deep (15 meter) waters surrounding the twisted ruins due to treacherous conditions.
+Authorities have not yet recovered the bodies of the other four men in the 50-foot-deep (15 m) waters surrounding the twisted ruins due to treacherous conditions.
 They are Maynor Suazo from Honduras; Jose Lopez from Guatemala; Miguel Luna from El Salvador; and another whose name has not been released.
 Two other workers were rescued.
 Authorities saved lives by stopping vehicles from using the bridge after the ship sent out a mayday call.

 The ship also dropped its anchors to slow down, buying time to clear the bridge.
 WHEN DID THE BALTIMORE BRIDGE COLLAPSE?